2019 Women of Achievement

 Ola Babcock Miller (1871-1937)

-As an educator and active participant in the suffrage movement, Ola Babcock Miller of Washington, Iowa, was Iowa's first female Secretary of State where she was instrumental in the formation of the Iowa Highway Safety Patrol.
+As an educator and active participant in the suffrage movement and P.E.O., Ola Babcock Miller of Washington, Iowa, was Iowa's first female Secretary of State where she was instrumental in the formation of the Iowa Highway Safety Patrol.

 Carrie Chapman Catt (1859-1947)